We earn commissions from brands listed on this site, which influences how listings are presented.

 Chase Sapphire Reserve® Card

-Rewards: 5x points on flights and 10x points on hotels and car rentals booked through Chase Travel℠ (must spend $300 on travel first)
+Rewards: Earn 5x total points on flights and 10x total points on hotels and car rentals when you purchase travel through Chase Travel℠ immediately after the first $300 is spent on travel purchases annually.
+Earn 3x points on other travel and dining & 1 point per $1 spent on all other purchases.

 Travel insurance highlights: